Medieval Action RPG

 Cinematic

-Full rituals play out.
-The augury scene shows you clearly whether the gods favour you.
-The emergent book narrates what's happening.
-The world explains itself.
+Full rituals play out on screen.
+The augury scene shows you clearly whether the gods are with you.
+The emergent book narrates what's happening around you.
+The world explains itself as you go.

 Chronicle

-Text summaries in your journal.
+Text summaries appear in your journal.
 You're told what happened, but you don't see it unfold.
-Read between the lines.
+Reading between the lines is half the fun.

 Discernment

-Nothing.
+The game tells you nothing.
 Study the terrain yourself.
 Watch the chickens yourself.
-Read the world as it is, not as it's explained.
-Veterans play here.
+Read the world as it is.
+For players who want to earn every piece of information.

 The game is a module